 Your son also has a great deal of leadership opportunities available at the local level.
-He has the opportunity to gain valuable experience in running what is essentially a small business as an executive or support officer within his chapter, programs are designed at the chapter level to further leadership and education for all of its undergraduate members and after graduation he can continue his leadership in a role in a local FarmHouse Chapter Association if he so chooses.
+He has the opportunity to gain valuable experience in running what is essentially a small business as an executive or support officer within his chapter.
+Local programs are designed at the chapter level to further leadership and education for all of its undergraduate member.
+Post graduation he can continue his leadership in a role in a local FarmHouse Chapter Association if he so chooses.

 FarmHouse prides itself in providing a safe, learning environment for its chapters.
 As part of this commitment, no alcohol or drugs are allowed on property for chapters that own a house.
 All members are expected to uphold the law and adhere to drinking alcohol safely if they choose to drink at all.
 Drugs or controlled substances are strictly prohibited.
 For more information please refer to our Bylaws and Policies.

 Leadership experience, valuable personal and professional skills, networking with alumni and other professionals, the opportunities that the FarmHouse experience provides are countless.
 More than just useful skills to prepare for a career, FarmHouse provides a framework through its core values, motto and Object in which to lead a successful life in all aspects.